Please follow the steps below in order to prevent issues. Students who do not follow this process may not be eligible for credit or scholarships.

 - Follow the instructions and the checklist on the Course Equivalency Form document exactly as listed

 - Submit all completed and signed Course Equivalency Forms to Learning Abroad by email or in person

 Fall programs - No later than July 15, however we recommend much earlier

 Winter and Spring programs - no later than December 5

 Students who do not submit all of the following documents prior to departure for their programs may experience a delay in course registration and may also incur a late registration fee as a result.
 Please contact us at 713-743-9167 if you require assistance with your paperwork.

-- Apply for your program through your faculty leader, program provider, or institution abroad.
+1. Apply online with Learning Abroad's new travel software, ViaTRM.2.
+Apply for your program through your faculty leader, program provider, or institution abroad.

 The summer Cádiz, Spain program with UH Hispanic Studies counts as an Affiliated Program, so use the instructions for Affiliated Programs.